Explosive Hazard Detection with Automated Target Recognition (ATR)

 Information Requested

-Interested sources are invited to submit a White Paper (limited to 15 pages: 10 for Technical Capability Narrative, 5 for Collection Event details).
-The White Paper should include company information, point of contact, and specific responses to questions, including those tailored for Small Business respondents.
+Interested sources are invited to submit a White Paper (limited to 15 pages: 10 for Technical Capability Narrative, 5 for Collection Event details, plus an appendix with no page limit).
+The white paper should include:

-Vendors can participate in one of two assessment events:
+Vendors can participate in one of two events:

 - Questions Due: May 8, 2026